 When removing then reinstalling the port retainer, it is crucial to follow KMDSI recommended torque specs when tightening the port retainer screws.
-See "Torque Specs" on page APNDX-20.
+See "Torque Specs" module.
 7) Install the nose block device from the interior of the oral nasal mask and out through the nose block guide on the port retainer.